Saint-Hyacinthe—Bagot—Acton: Geography

 The district includes the Regional County Municipalities of Acton and Les Maskoutains.
 It includes the communities of Saint-Hyacinthe, Acton Vale, Saint-Pie, Sainte-Madeleine, and Saint-Dominique.

 Political geography

 Almost all of the riding voted for the Bloc in 2006 except for parts of Roxton Falls and its surrounding township, Roxton which voted Conservative.

 History

-The electoral district was created in 1933 as "St. Hyacinthe—Bagot".
+The electoral district was created in 1933 from Bagot and St. Hyacinthe—Rouville ridings as "St. Hyacinthe—Bagot".
 In 1947, the name was changed to "Saint-Hyacinthe—Bagot".

 In 1966, the riding was abolished.
 Parts of the riding were combined with parts of Chambly—Rouville and Richelieu—Verchères riding into a new riding named "Saint-Hyacinthe".
 Saint-Hyacinthe was renamed "Saint-Hyacinthe—Bagot" after the 1980 election.